Asteroids for ultralight dark-photon dark-matter detection: Signal and sensitivity

 Averaged over time, DM field orientations with respect to the baseline, and DM momentum directions, and ignoring further corrections at $\order{v_{\dm}^2}$, the mean square of the strain signal $h(t) \equiv \Delta t / (2L)$, where $\Delta t$ is the change to the round-trip light travel time between the TMs, can be written as~\cite{Morisaki:2020gui}: \footnote{ For detectors that are constructed with Fabry-P{\'e}rot (FP) cavities in the baseline arms, these expressions are referred to the input in the sense that the FP transfer function has been omitted.
 Published GW characteristic-strain curves for detectors with FP cavities are similarly referred to the GW input.
 Since the FP cavity transfer function is the same for a GW and the DPDM case that we consider in this work, no correction is required for this~\cite{Morisaki:2020gui}; see also \citeR{Maggiore:2007zz} for further discussion of FP cavities in GW detectors. }

 where $c_j^{\text{geom}}$ are $\order{1}$ geometrical factors that depend on the baseline orientation, and $L$ is the unperturbed baseline length.
 The baseline is assumed to be approximately fixed at least on the $\sim 2L$ round-trip light travel time between the TMs, but it can vary secularly both in length and orientation on longer timescales.
 The expression for~$\langle h_2^2 \rangle$ at \eqref{eq:h2rms} is correct in the limit $m_{\dm} L v_{\dm} \ll 1$; this is satisfied in all cases that we consider.
+We discuss the appropriateness of averaging over DPDM field orientations and momentum directions at length in \appref{app:AveragingComment}, as well as a relevant correction we apply when we find this to be incompletely justified.

 Note that $\langle h_2^2 \rangle / \langle h_1^2 \rangle \propto (m_{\dm} L v_{\dm})^2 \, \text{cosec}^{4}\lb( \frac{1}{2} m_{\dm} L \rb)$.
 Because $m_{\dm}L v_{\dm}\ll 1$, the $h_2$ signal is only dominant when either (1) the baseline is much shorter than the DM Compton wavelength $m_{\dm} L \lesssim v_{\dm}$ (never the case for interesting mass ranges for the detectors we consider), or (2) in certain narrow mass ranges where the round-trip light travel time is such that the $h_1$ signal is nearly zero: $ |m_{\dm} L - 2\pi n| \sim 2\sqrt{m_{\dm}Lv_{\dm}}$ for $n=1,2,\ldots$.
 The latter occurs only at frequencies above the peak sensitivity for every detector we consider.